I go far out into places where human beings are small and insignificant

-Shirl is always trying to capture the light, the reflections, the shadows, the mood.
-Often, working plein air at dawn or dusk to experience the glorious but fleeting color harmonies, the constantly changing reality.
-She will drive for hours into Yellowstone in the dark to catch the spectacular color transformation of sunrise at a particular pre-scouted spot.
-It’s a sport to capture it on canvas before it is something different and the color is gone, or a cloud moves in to change everything, or the sun crests the mountain to shine bright on what was just a shadow, or the wind kicks up and blows the whole thing over.
+These days, she is often working plein air at dawn or dusk to experience the glorious but fleeting color harmonies, the constantly changing reality.
+Many days are begun by heading into Yellowstone in the dark to catch the spectacular color transformation of sunrise at a particular spot.
+Or hiking to a remote destination with her easel in her backpack.
+It’s a sport to capture that light on canvas before it is something different and the color is gone, or a cloud moves in to change everything, or the sun crests the mountain to shine bright on what was just a shadow... or the wind kicks up and blows the whole thing over!